ARM-software/SCP-firmware/doc/cmake_readme.md

 > ```sh
 > $ sudo apt install git
 > ```
-> - CMake version 3.18.4 or later
+> - The correct CMake version 3.18.4 or later can be installed with snap
 >
 > ```sh
 > $ sudo snap install cmake --classic